top of page

 Warm-Up and Cool-Down

-Static Stretches: Focus on major muscle groups used during the activity.
-Hold each stretch for 15-30 seconds, emphasizing breathing and relaxation.
+• Static Stretches: After activity, focus on the major muscle groups that were worked.
+Hold each stretch for 15-30 seconds, reminding students to breathe and relax into it.

 Looking to enhance your physical education program with targeted professional development?
 Visit PEWorkshops.com to explore onsite and virtual workshops from Mark Manross Consulting, customized to meet the unique needs of PE teachers.